PilatusDevs/StatusPilatus/README.md

 ## Features

+- Check your CPU usage
-- Check your cpu usage
+- Check your RAM usage

 ## How to use